How to Become IAS Officer?

 To become an IAS Officer, one needs to clear the UPSC Exam.
 The UPSC Exam consists of three stages, UPSC Prelims, UPSC Mains, and Interview.
-The service allocation to the IAS is done on the basis of category reservations allocated during the specified year.
+The service allocation to the IAS is done based on category reservations allocated during the specified year.

-To become an IAS Officer, one needs to first go through the UPSC Syllabus in detail and understand it.
+To become an IAS Officer, one must first go through the UPSC Syllabus in detail and understand it.
 The UPSC Prelims Syllabus and the UPSC Mains Syllabus, though integrated in nature, require a separate approach while preparing.
-A robust UPSC Preparation Strategy helps in the preparation for becoming an IAS Officer.
+A robust UPSC Preparation Strategy helps in preparation for becoming an IAS Officer.

-How to Become IAS Officer after the 12th?
+How to Become an IAS Officer after the 12th?

 The preparation for becoming an IAS Officer after the 12th starts with the basic necessary reading of the NCERT Books for UPSC.
-The NCERT books form the basis of most of the preparation of subjects in the UPSC Preparation Strategy.
+The NCERT books form the basis of most subjects' preparation in the UPSC Preparation Strategy.
 To read the NCERTs for UPSC, always move from class 6th level to 12th level.
-The NCERT Books do not cover the entire civil service syllabus but it does cover most of the fundamentals.
+The NCERT Books do not cover the entire civil service syllabus, but it does cover most of the fundamentals.

-Once an aspiring candidate passes the intermediate level or class 12th, decide your area of interest in terms of optional subject.
+Once an aspiring candidate passes the intermediate level or class 12th, decide your area of interest in terms of an optional subject.
 Go through the List of Optional Subjects for UPSC, and pursue your graduation in that subject.
-Even if you do not choose an Arts background during graduation, you can still develop a habit to read the books related to Optional Subject and UPSC during your grad days.
+Even if you do not choose an Arts background during graduation, you can still develop a habit of reading books related to Optional Subject and UPSC during your grad days.

 To become an IAS Officer, one needs sheer determination, perseverance, and a desire to do hard work, even in extreme circumstances.
 The IAS Exam teaches one patience and the importance of hard work, coupled with smart work.

-Below we will be discussing the necessary steps that should be adopted by a serious aspiring IAS candidate to achieve success.
+Below we will discuss the steps that a serious aspiring IAS candidate should adopt to achieve success.
 These step-by-step processes include:

 Clear your Basics

-As an aspiring IAS Officer, it is very important that one must be clear with the basics and the syllabus.
+As an aspiring IAS Officer, one must be clear with the basics and the syllabus.
 The basics lay the foundation of the subject.
-It is always advised to get a hand with the detailed UPSC Syllabus before starting with the preparation.
-Limited resources with exhaustive revision play a crucial role in the selection for the IAS Exam.
-One should pay detailed attention to the UPSC Prelims Syllabus, UPSC Mains Syllabus, and CSAT Syllabus to get a better understanding of the UPSC Exam Pattern.
+It is always advised to get a hand with the detailed UPSC Syllabus before starting the preparation.
+Limited resources with exhaustive revision play a crucial role in selecting the IAS Exam.
+One should pay detailed attention to the UPSC Prelims Syllabus, UPSC Mains Syllabus, and CSAT Syllabus to better understand the UPSC Exam Pattern.

 Read NCERTs and Choose Basic Books

 Once accustomed to the syllabus, move forward with the books.
-It is essential for an aspiring UPSC candidate to go through the NCERT Books for UPSC and revise them thoroughly atleast 3-to 4 times before the UPSC Exam.
+An aspiring UPSC candidate needs to go through the NCERT Books for UPSC and revise them thoroughly atleast 3-to 4 times before the UPSC Exam.
 Post completing the NCERT Books, pick up the standard recommended UPSC Books for all the subjects mentioned in the UPSC Syllabus.

 ☛ Also Read: How to Study NCERT for UPSC